AhmedSAAhmed/Police-analysis-realData-Python/README.md

 Question ( mapping + data-type casting )

 4) Question ( mapping + data-type casting ) - What is the mean stop_duration ?

+ 5) Question ( Groupby , Describe ) - Compare the age distributions for each violation.